-At only ¥150 per can and with six flavors to choose from, these Made in Yamagata fruit juices are great drinks to enjoy after the footbath session.
-Yamagata produces top quality fruits, so don’t miss your change to try them.
-I bought all six flavors to try, and my favorite is the grape!
+At only ¥150 per can and with six flavours to choose from, these Made in Yamagata fruit juices are great drinks to enjoy after the footbath session.
+Yamagata produces top quality fruits, so don’t miss your chance to try them.
+I bought all six flavours to try, and my favorite is the grape!
 In the lounge there are also frame props to take photos and memories of your trip.

 Fruit motifs on board the Toreiyu Tsubasa.
 (Image credit: JR East / Carissa Loh)

 Other than being a hotspot for onsen, Yamagata is also known for its fruits (especially cherries), being one of the top producers of fruit in Japan.
 When you visit Yamagata, be sure to try some of their delicious fruit!
 Being a train trying to personify Yamagata, the Toreiyu Tsubasa has a colourful logo showing various fruits.
 If you look around the inside of the train closely, you can also spot fruit motifs inside—I spotted cherries, pears and grapes; there are different ones in each car.